 \section{Acknowledgments}

-This work was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award $\#$ DE-SC0024234.
+This work was primarily supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award $\#$ DE-SC0024234.
+NS acknowledges support from the National Science Foundation under award $\#$ 2208061, which supported YZ.
 Work at the Molecular Foundry was supported by the Office of Science, Office of Basic Energy Sciences, of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a Department of Energy User Facility (project m4269).
 The authors thank Dr. Rudro Biswas for helpful discussions.